 It’s easy to remember the weirdness in the Shining-esque Black Lodge, and the strange statements like, “The owls are not what they seem.”
 It’s even easy to remember the lady who carried around that log because it answered questions, or the white horse appearing in the Palmers living room.
 However, as the years pass, it’s easy to forget that some of the strange moments are also deeply, deeply unsettling.
 For a show that was on network TV almost 30 years ago, some of these scenes push the boundaries of television even today.

 5. Leland’s Grief – I always really like Leland Palmer’s character.
 He wore his grief very openly, and sometimes his grief made the audience extremely uncomfortable.
 As his grief slowly drives him mad, he would yoyo back and forth between extreme elation (and loud, exuberant singing of show tunes), and crippling depression.
-The actor Ray Wise plays this masterfully, the build up to the swing between one and the other often extremely subtle.
+Ray Wise plays this masterfully, the build up to the swing between one and the other often extremely subtle.
 One particular scene involves Leland holding a portrait of Laura, as he slowly spins around as if they are dancing together.
 As he spins, he breaks down, screaming his grief.
-To me, it goes on long enough that you feel it, and it makes you feel uncomfortable, like you’re watching someone who doesn’t know you’re watching them in a private moment.
+To me, it goes on long enough that you feel it, and it makes you feel uncomfortable.
+It’s like watching someone who doesn’t know you’re watching them in a private moment.
 It also strikes me that in the early nineties, you weren’t seeing a lot of men really bare their emotions in such a naked way.
 Upon re-watch, a whole new layer is added to Leland’s grief when you factor in that he had some major guilt as well, in addition to his struggle for control of his own body.

 4. Leo Comes To – When Leo woke up from his so called “vegetable” state, it wasn’t exactly a surprise.
 Shelly had been seeing him moving now and then throughout the last couple of episodes, including in a disturbing moment where she and boyfriend Bobby get frisky on the kitchen table with his wheelchair pulled right up next to them.
 Did I mention that Leo is Shelly’s husband?
 I know we’re not supposed to feel sorry for him as he was a big-time abuser, but come on.
 Ew.
 Shelly swore she saw him move mid-makeout, but Bobby convinced her otherwise.
 Later, his creepy croaking of “New shoes!” now and then alerted us to the fact that gradually he was coming back.
 When he finally comes to, the resulting scene is a masterclass in horror.
 As the power flickers on and off, the music cuts in and out, powering up and down with a weird winding sound.
-As Shelly creeps around the living room checking dark corners, Leo suddenly pops up mid light flash, face covered in food bits in a super creepy way that makes him look like a deranged clown.
-He then comes at Shelly with an axe, but the icing on the cake is the way the deflated party decorations from the “Leo-is-a-vegetable” party they were having a few days before are lurking everywhere.
+As Shelly creeps around the living room checking dark corners, Leo suddenly pops up mid light flash, face covered in food bits in a way that makes him look like a deranged clown.
+He then comes at Shelly with an axe.
+The icing on the cake is the way the deflated party decorations from the “Leo-is-a-vegetable” party they were having a few days before are lurking everywhere.
 It makes for a great ironic visual and is so, so creepy.

 3. Flashback to Laura’s Death – Poor, poor Ronette.
 Ronette, having escaped Laura Palmer’s killer, lies catatonic in the hospital.
 She is unable to cope with what happened to her, but also with the fact that she witnessed what happened to Laura.
 In dream form, she relives what happened and boy, oh, boy, is it disturbing.
 We see Laura’s demise at the hands of “Bob” in fairly brutal detail, as he straddles her and stabs her repeatedly.
 The imagery surrounding the stabbing is a whirlwind of WTF, including scenes of Laura screaming with blood dripping from her mouth, Bob howling like a wild animal, and the cryptic piece of paper reading “Fire Walk With Me.”
 After hearing a lot about what happened to Laura throughout the previous season, it is particularly jarring as your brain is also filling in the gaps with the knowledge that she was also sexually assaulted.